tatsoku/hamon/README.md

 which is ick, but I'll gladly accept a pr for it.

 Also, one final thing, make sure you have pre-commit hooks.

+> \[!NOTE\]
+> Windows people!

+Just copy and paste the win_compile_commands.json in build and change it so it fits your path.

+Don't forget to rename it to compile_commands.json!

 _direnv users who don't use nix, i'm sorry :(_